Senate President Morgan Carroll

 To See My Page on Facebook, Click Here

 Morgan Carroll represents Colorado Senate District 29.
-She serves as the Senate Majority Leader.
+She was recently elected unanimously by her caucus as President-Elect of the Senate after having served as the Senate Majority Leader.

 She has previously served as Chair of Senate Judiciary, as a member of Agriculture & Natural Resources Committee and on the Senate Health and Human Services Committee, the Legislative Audit Committee and the Legal Services Committee.
 Morgan was also Chair of the Interim Committee on Pinnacol Assurance.